Some basic questions that may help.

 WHAT IS NOT AN EV

 An HEV (Hybrid electrified vehicle) is not an electric vehicle, as it does not fit the above criteria.
 A hybrid vehicle has an electric powertrain in addition to the petrol or diesel powertrain.
-They usually have very small traction batteries which can only be recharged via a fossil fuelled engine and to a small extent regeneration.
+They usually have very small traction batteries which can only be recharged via a fossil fueled engine and to a small extent regeneration.
 Usually the driver has little to no control over when the vehicle will operate its electric drivetrain or its petrol drivetrain.
 While these vehicles have better fuel economy than an ICE vehicle, they potentially are worse for the environment on emissions than a PHEV, and are more complicated and expensive to maintain than a BEV.

 An ICE (internal combustion engine vehicle) is not an electric vehicle.
 An ICE vehicle has a lead acid starter battery, but no traction batteries.
 It does not have an electric motor, but instead has an engine which is powered by the use of fossil fuels, such as diesel or petrol, and requires oil lubricants.
 Internal combustion engines are particularly inefficient as 75% of the fossil fuel put into them is lost to heat, idling, starting, etc. ICE are also NZ's second largest source of greenhouse gases, and NZ has one of the highest per person GHG emissions in the world.
 Road emissions also pollute our waterways and are a direct cause of a wide variety of health issues, including deaths.